 9. Community Acceptance.
 Concerns of the community regarding the investigation, the evaluation of Alternatives, and the PRAP are evaluated.
-A responsiveness summary will be prepared that describes public comments received and the manner in which the Department will address the concerns raised.
-If the selected remedy differs significantly from the proposed remedy, notices to the public will be issued describing the differences and reasons for the changes.
+A responsiveness summary has been prepared that describes public comments received and the manner in which the Department will address the concerns raised

-Alternative 2 is being proposed because, as described above, it satisfies the threshold criteria and provides the best balance of the balancing criterion.
+Alternative 2 has been selected because, as described above, it satisfies the threshold criteria and provides the best balance of the balancing criterion.